GREEN LED: will blink 3 times when first plugged in to indicate the unit is functioning correctly.

-GREEN LED: solid on when a “Smart Timer” is active and the pump is not running
+GREEN LED: solid on when a timer is active and the pump is not running.

 GREEN LED: will blink every 10 seconds when no other LED is lit (e.g. no timer active, pump not running)

-ISSUE 1: If the temperature of the water at the temperature sensor is greater than the low temperature value configured in Settings→Temperature Range the pump won’t turn on when flow is detected.
+ISSUE 1: If the controller has run within the dormant interval, the pump won’t automatically turn on when flow is detected.

-ISSUE 2: The Settings → Sensitivity value is set too high for the controller to detect the flow provided by the faucet.
+ISSUE 2: The high sensitivity value is set to high for the controller to detect the flow provided by the faucet.

-RESOLUTION 2: Open the smart phone app and go to the menu and select “Live Data”TM.
+RESOLUTION: Open the smartphone app to the “Live Flow”TM view.
 This will show what flow value the controller is sensing.
 Turn the hot water faucet fully on and watch the flow value.
 If it goes greater than 20 then the pump will turn on.
 If it doesn’t go greater than 20 then you will need to reduce the sensitivity value to be less than the maximum value you observed.